Alfresco/docs-alfresco/mobile-workspace/latest/using/index.md

 You can share single or multiple files from a different file system with the Mobile Workspace.

 1. On your mobile device, select the files you want to share with the Mobile Workspace.
+For example, in Google Drive.
     Open Google Drive, for example.

 2. Use the share function within the different file system (e.g. 'Send a Copy' with Google Drive) and select Workspace.